 Unlike other citrus fruit, which can be harvested all year round, we're only harvested in late autumn and winter.
 We're picked carefully by hand when we're ripe as we're difficult to harvest without our skins being bruised or damaged.

-Select those of us which are glossy and heavy for our size – this indicates good juice content.
+Select plump and glossy mandarins that feel heavy for their size – this indicates good juice content.

 How to Keep Mandarins